Erwin S. Barrie

-Erwin S. Barrie was an American businessman in the arts.
+Erwin Seaver Barrie (1886–1983) was an American businessman in the arts.
 He was most closely associated with New York City's Grand Central Art Galleries, which he managed from its founding in 1922 until he retired in 1975.

 Early life

-Barrie, whose middle name was Seaver, was born in Canton, Ohio.
+Barrie was born in Canton, Ohio.
 He attended Cornell University and then studied landscape painting at the Art Institute of Chicago.
 After his studies he became manager of the art collection at Carson Pirie Scott; it was at this time that he befriended Hovsep Pushman and other artists.